cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - SerializeElement(element): A function that maps `element` to a unique byte array, mirrored from the definition of the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
-- ScalarMult(k, B): A function that performs scalar multiplication between the scalar input `k` and element `B`.
+- DiffieHellman(k, B): A function that performs the Diffie-Hellman operation between the scalar input `k` and element `B`.

 Implementations for recommended groups in {{configurations}}, as well as groups covered by test vectors in {{test-vectors}}, are described in the following sections.